tiagoc-santos/CTF-challenges-Software-Security/lab6/calling_functions.md

 2. We can then send a string with 32 characters to fill the buffer followed by the address of the `win` function written in little-endian order.
 3. The `fp`variable is then changed to the address where the `win` function is written in memory, the function is called and the flag is revealed.

+Note: In the solution implementation below, the address of the `win` function is retrieved dynamically using the `elf.symbols` feature of ``pwntools``.
+Thus, in order for the solution to work, the binary must be in the same folder as the poc.

 [(POC)](calling_functions_poc.py)